 Food and Restaurants in GuilinTaking pride of place as the most popular local snack (or breakfast, lunch or dinner) in Guilin, Guilin rice noodles is pliable but strong, fragrant and mellow, and cheap.
 Rice noodles, gravy, fried peanuts or soybeans, chopped scallions and thin slices of different kinds of meat are added for various versions of this renowned and tasty dish.
 Soup may be ladled on or dispensed from an urn.

 - Recommended Guilin Tour: 4-Day Guilin & Yangshuo Memories Tour

 Soup Buns refers to a kind of buns with soup wrapped within.
 Soup Bun in Shanghai tends to have Chrysanthemum-like shape, thinner dough skins, and much stuffing which come into wide range of choices.
 The buns are served hot in the bamboo basket in which they were steamed.
 The shape and attempting fragrance really stimulate your appetite.

 Sichuan hotpot tastes very spicy.
 The broth is flavored with chili peppers and other pungent herbs and spices.
 The main ingredients include hot pepper, Chinese crystal sugar and wine.
 Slices of kidney, chicken breast, beef tripe, goose intestines, spring onion, soya bean sprouts, mushrooms eel, duck and sea cucumber form the meat content of the dish.

-Recommended tour: Bifengxia Panda Base Discovery and Chengdu Highlights Tour
+- Recommended Tour:4-Day Panda Keeper and Chengdu Highlights Tour

 5. Dumplings, Xi'an